Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 >
 > If the players refuse to lay down their arms, Rahadin intones, “So be it," and attacks.
 >
 > In his first phase, Rahadin uses guerilla hit-and-run tactics, leveraging his high mobility to attack the players from multiple directions before concealing himself and repeating the process.
-In his second phase, Rahadin fights with bloodthirsty abandon, but saves a reaction to activate the *amulet of Ravenkind* when reduced to 0 hit points or fewer (see below).
+In his second phase, Rahadin fights with bloodthirsty abandon, but saves a reaction to activate the *amulet of Ravenloft* when reduced to 0 hit points or fewer (see below).
+When he does so, Rahadin uses the reaction's extra movement to retreat from battle by passing through a nearby wall or floor.
+(Determined to warn Strahd of the players' exploits, Rahadin isn't willing to die here.)

+> [!combat]- **Balancing the Chamberlain**
+> Due to the phase mechanic, this combat encounter is a series of two consecutive **bloody** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), the first of which will consume approximately 37% of their total maximum hit points and the second of which will consume approximately 42% of their total maximum hit points (for a total of 79% of their maximum hit points).
+For parties of smaller or larger sizes, modify the encounter as follows:
+> * Three Players.
+Reduce Rahadin’s hit points in each phase to 127.
+Reduce his first phase’s ***multiattack*** to only one attack, but increase his ***wind strike*** and ***whirling blades*** reactions to 10 (3d6) damage each.
+Limit his ***punishing strike*** reaction to 2/round, and decrease the damage of his ***psychic scream*** to 7 (2d6) damage.
+Reduce his second phase’s ***multiattack*** to two attacks and limit ***riposte*** to 2/round.
+Finally, reduce his ***deathly choir***’s damage to 7 (2d6).
+> * Four Players.
+Reduce Rahadin’s hit points in each phase to 154.
+Limit his first phase’s ***punishing strike*** to 2/round, but increase the damage of his bonus actions to 9 (2d8).
+Reduce his ***multiattack*** in his second phase to two attacks.
+> * Six Players.
+Increase Rahadin’s hit points to 206 in each phase.
+Increase his ***multiattack*** in his first phase to three attacks, but reduce the damage of his bonus actions to 5 (2d4).
+Increase his ***multiattack*** in his second phase to four attacks.
 <div class="statblock">
 <h2>Rahadin, Castle Chamberlain</h2>
 <em>Medium humanoid (elf), lawful evil</em>
 <hr>
 <strong>Armor Class</strong> 18 (studded leather)
 <br>
-<strong>Hit Points</strong> 247 (34d8 + 102)
+<strong>Hit Points</strong> 180 (24d8 + 72)
 <br>
 <strong>Speed</strong> 35 ft.
 <hr>